-Whether you’re flying solo, with your family or on a date – the High Line is a New York highlight not to be missed, especially when the weather is warm.
-On Thursday, many of the park’s foodie outposts will reopen for the season.
+Whether you’re flying solo, with your family or on a date, the High Line is a New York highlight not to be missed — especially when the weather is warm.
 Almost like a grown-up version of a tree house, the wildly popular park features some of the city’s best fare, along with plenty of options for arts and entertainment.
 Below, we list our seven favorite spots at the attraction.

-Famous for its ice cream sandwiches, the goodies at Melt Bakery will satisfy your sweet tooth on a warm day – or any other day, for that matter.
+Famous for its ice cream sandwiches, the goodies at Melt Bakery will satisfy your sweet tooth on a warm day – or any other day for that matter.
+Currently, Melt is offering amazing ice cream sandwich concoctions like the Morticia (crackly chocolate cookies with malted chocolate rum ice cream) and the Elvis (peanut butter cookies with banana ice cream).
+Or you could go with the Classic — chocolate chip walnut cookies with vanilla ice cream.
+Yum!
 For cooler afternoon or after-dusk dates, the bakery also serves up hot tea and warm cookies.

 It’s busy.
 It’s bustling.
 It’s one of the best places in this city to grab a drink and take in the warm weather.
-Last season’s addition to the High Line, The Porch, is an open-air café where you can dine al fresco — and drink some fine spirits.
-It’s almost always crowded, and you’ll probably be sitting awfully close to some strangers — but there’s normally not a long wait to grab a seat.
-With views of the Hudson, you can order beer, wine and food at this busy High Line bar.
+The Porch is an open-air café where you can dine al fresco — and drink some fine spirits.
+While you might find yourself sitting awfully close to some strangers, there’s normally not a long wait to grab a seat.
+With views of the Hudson, you can order beer, wine and food at this High Line bar.
 The wait staff is attentive and will offer you suggestions.
 First, take our suggestion, and stop here when walking the High Line on a warm summer day.

 Typically teeming with a fashion-forward crowd, this beer garden directly underneath the High Line offers communal seating for 200.
-Line up carnival-style to buy food and drink tickets, $8 each, and settle in for a German brew with bites such as bratwurst, currywurst or pretzels.
-For extra fun, check out the ping-pong tables or the photo booth next to the bathrooms inside the Standard Grill.
+Line up carnival-style to buy food and drink tickets, and settle in for a German brew with bites such as bratwurst, currywurst or pretzels.
+For extra fun, check out the ping pong tables.